Where to eat in Budapest

 Hungarian cuisine is typically seasoned with various spices, especially paprika.
-The helpings are normally quite large and filling and the restaurant prices are normally less expensive than other European capital cities.
+The helpings are normally quite large and filling and the restaurant prices are normally less expensive than in other European capital cities.

 Goulash soup is the country’s most famous dish.
-Goulash is a stew or soup of meat and vegetables and flavored with paprika and other spices.
+Goulash is a stew or soup of meat and vegetables flavored with paprika and other spices.

 Best restaurants in Budapest